 Crucially, the codec-based setup transparently connects the mathematical level of specification with the database level - a critical prerequisite for the deep FAIR properties postulated above.
-Moreover, in Figure 7, the mathematical background knowledge is imported from a theory Graphs in the Math In The Middle ontology (MitM) [MitM:on], which supplies the full mathematical specification and thus the basis for Interoperability and Reusability; see [BerKohRab:tumdi19; WieKohRab:vtuimkb17; KohMuePfe:kbimss17] for details.
+Moreover, in Figure 6, the mathematical background knowledge is imported from a theory IntegerMatrix in the Math In The Middle ontology (MitM) [Mit], which supplies the full mathematical specification and thus the basis for Interoperability and Reusability; see [BKR19; WKR17; Koh+17] for details.
 The overhead of having to specify the semantics of the mathematical data is offset by the fact that we can reuse central resources like the MitM ontology and codec collection.
-Thus, MitM and MDDL form the nucleus of a common vocabulary for typical tabular mathematical datasets.
-These can and should eventually be linked to representation standards in other domains.
-For mathematical datasets, the math-specific aspects attacked by our work are the dominant factor.
-We summarize the state of deep FAIRness of MathDataHub in Figure 8.
+Thus, MitM and MDDL form the nucleus of a common vocabulary for typical mathematical relational datasets.